learn-co-curriculum/phase-0-about-this-course/README.md

 success.

-First, we need to get your computer (your _local environment_) set up for writing and running code in JavaScript and Ruby.
+First, we need to get your computer (your _local environment_) set up for writing and running code in JavaScript and Python.
 You'll be running code via a terminal on your computer, so we'll also go through the basics of the command-line interface.